Olivia Benson: Elliot Stabler

+Benson's partnership with Elliot Stabler is a major focal point of her character.
+The relationship has gone through many stages that have been major plot points of both Law & Order: Special Victims Unit and Law & Order: Organized Crime.

 Hargitay has characterized Benson and Stabler's relationship as "very complicated".
 Her assessment is that:

 Baer agrees that a romantic relationship between the two is unlikely, though commented: "You never can say never".

 Hargitay has stated that her favorite SVU scene occurs in the season 7 episode "Fault", when Benson is faced with the possibility of losing Stabler: "Lou Diamond Phillips [a murderous kidnapper] has a gun to Elliot's head.
 I'm negotiating [with him to drop the gun].
 It was a painful, high-stakes scene.
 Elliot and I have to admit what we mean to each other...
 He is everything that [my character] Olivia has.
 So this was where we really got that to pay off."
 In an episode in which Stabler goes undercover to catch an animal-smuggling ring, Benson shows up at his house and tries to talk him out of it; when they are interrupted by Stabler's targets, she undresses and pretends to be a prostitute.

 Benson takes it hard when Stabler resigns from SVU (offscreen) in the 13th season opener, "Scorched Earth", and takes a while to warm up to her new partner, Nick Amaro.
 Benson frequently mentions Stabler in both a professional and personal context; she tells the squad's newer detectives what Stabler would do in a given situation, and says more than once that she is "getting over someone".
 In the Season 22 episode "Return of the Prodigal Son", Benson and Stabler see each other again for the first time in 10 years when Stabler's wife Kathy (Isabel Gillies) is severely injured in a car bombing apparently meant for Stabler.
 Benson is forced to keep Stabler, who is now working in Rome in an organized crime task force, out of the investigation.
 They have a brief, quietly emotional conversation in which Benson tells him how hurt she was over the way he left SVU.
 When Kathy dies of her injuries, however, Benson puts her resentment aside to help her grieving friend get justice for his late wife.

 Upon renewing her relationship with Stabler, Benson recognizes that he is suffering from post-traumatic stress disorder resulting from the bombing and Kathy's death.
 When she tries to talk to him about it, however, he becomes defensive and tells her to "back off".
 She ultimately joins Stabler's children in staging an intervention for him.
 He again rejects Benson's attempt to help him, but first blurts out that he loves her in front of his children.